maihd/litelua/README.md

 ## Features
-- Support multi Lua dialects, runtime: Lua, LuaJIT, Luau.
+- Multiple Lua dialects are supported, included runtime: Lua, LuaJIT, Luau.
 - Prebuilt Lua runtimes to help faster integrate to existing C/C++ projects.
 Merge multi library files to single one.
 - Easy add extensions.
 This library also have Lua52, Lua53 extensions already for LuaJIT.
 - Quality of tools: Debugging, Profiler.